 "Just one more"

-— the famous last words of Sir Roger Moore, ever since he slipped off Holly Goodhead’s yellow spacesuit and attempted re-entering her at the end of Moonraker.
-In fact, he would be back for “just three more”.
+— the famous last words of Sir Roger Moore, ever since he slipped off Holly Goodhead's yellow spacesuit and attempted re-entering her at the end of Moonraker.
+He would be back for "just three more".

 Dear old Sir Roge just about gets away with this one — thanks to an "older" Bond girl in Maud Adams and a matured set of villains.
 Enjoy Maud Adam's second of three Bond film appearances while you can — Tanya Robert's screaming is up next.

-Roger Moore’s Bond, while being the least physically imposing of the six, could certainly out-jump, ski, shoot, and out-fly anyone — as seen in Octopussy’s pre-titles sequence.
-The pre-titles has nothing to with the rest of the film; it acts purely as a placeholder for some standard Bond stunts and thrills — masterfully directed by the Don of action, John Glen.
+While being the least physically imposing of the six, Roger Moore's Bond could certainly out-jump, ski, shoot, and out-fly anyone — as seen in Octopussy's pre-titles sequence.
+The pre-titles has nothing to do with the rest of the film; it acts purely as a placeholder for some standard Bond stunts and thrills — masterfully directed by the Don of action, John Glen.

 We're not sure how or why Bond's plane runs out of fuel — maybe 007 is getting a little absent-minded in his old age and forgot to fill her up.
 Still, it leads to a cute quip when Bond asks the old man at the gas station to do just that.